Slow-Simmered, Jammy Tomatoes with Melted Garlic

 - 2 large shallots peeled and sliced in half

-- a handful of fresh herbs such as basil, oregano, or thyme
+- A handful of fresh herbs such as basil, oregano, thyme, or rosemary

 - 1 tsp Kosher salt